ViolanteCodes/starry_dong_django/README.md

 - The short fiction app also includes custom views, including detailed views for all pieces, a condensed bibliographic view, and genre-sorted views for pieces only in specific fiction genres.

+Additionally, secrets required by the project (keys, email passwords, etc, are stored in a secrets.json file, with a get_secret() function written into settings to make for easier and more secure deployment.)

 ### CSS and Javascript
 - A custom javascript + CSS theme, "Starry Dong", which features high-